yargs/yargs/README.md

 The script name or node command is available at `argv.$0` similarly to how `$0` works in bash or perl.

+If `yargs` is executed in an environment that embeds node and there's no script name (e.g. [Electron] (http://electron.atom.io/) or [nw.js](http://nwjs.io/)), it will ignore the first parameter since it expects it to be the script name.
+In order to override this behavior, use `.parse(process.argv.slice(1))` instead of `.argv` and the first parameter won't be ignored.

 .array(key)
 ----------